 Leading sailor and weather forecaster Libby Greenhalgh is proof that the right training can take you a long way; all the way around the world.

 A tiny 5ft 4, bespectacled and slight, the last place you would expect to see Libby Greenhalgh is on a 65 ft racing yacht, surfing giant waves in the Southern Ocean.
-But last year she was hired as navigator on Team SCA, the first all-female crew to compete in the Volvo Ocean Race in over a decade.
+But Libby was hired as navigator on Team SCA, the first all-female crew to compete in the Volvo Ocean Race in over a decade.

 Having sailed her whole life and worked as a meteorologist for the Met Office and the RYA, she had excellent skills for the role.
 What she didn’t have was the physical strength needed for offshore racing.